Piecewise Pad\'e-Chebyshev Reconstruction of Bivariate Piecewise Smooth Functions: Bivariate Chebyshev Series Expansion

 For $(x,y)\in D := [-1,1]\times[-1,1]$ and given non-negative integers $i$ and $j$, a bivariate Chebyshev polynomial is defined as (see \cite{bas_73a})

-where $T_i(x)$ and $T_j(y)$ are the univariate Chebyshev polynomials of degree $i$ and $j$, respectively.
-A bivariate Chebyshev polynomial $T_{ij}(x,y)$ is of higher degree than $T_{mn}(x,y)$ if $i+j>m+n$. \begin{theorem} (Mason \cite{mas-han-03a}) Let $f(x,y)$ be a continuous function of bounded variation with one of the partial derivative is bounded in $D$.
-Then $f$ can be represented by the Chebyshev series as follows
+where $T_i(x)$ and $T_j(y)$ are the $i$ and $j$ degree Chebyshev polynomials of first kind. \begin{theorem} (Mason \cite{mas-han-03a}) Let $f(x,y)$ be a continuous function of bounded variation with one of the partial derivative is bounded in $D$.
+Then $f$ can be represented by the Chebyshev series as